-Could u tell in UR words why and how did the Revolution brake up. and what impact did it have on U?
+Could u tell in your own words why and how did the Revolution brake up. and what impact did it have on u?

 The first part of the question should really be answered by Prince and the other people involved with the breakup.
 I can tell you that I was given a choice to stay or go.
 I stayed on as one of Prince’s keyboardist’s for four more years and as with any type of breakup it was hard on all of us and I missed my former band mates a great deal.

 I’ve seen you so many times in that Dr. outfit of yours, wearing the surgical facemask on so many video’s and shows.
 Is this outfit something you personally choose or did Prince?
 And after all these years wearing this stuff, you never wanted to change your image?